IB/M First-Year Clinical Experience (Juniors)

-First year students are placed with clinic teachers in one of our 40 PDC schools.
-Students are placed in classrooms that reflect their teaching concentration.
+First year students are placed with clinic teachers in one of our more than 50 PDC schools.
 Fall and spring semester placements are in different schools with an eye toward giving each student both an urban and suburban school experience and in a classroom where they can observe the delivery of education services to students with special needs.
 Secondary education students are given opportunities to explore learning communities at the middle school and high school levels.

-The clinic assignment in the junior year is typically four hours each week spent in the school.
-Students should coordinate their schedules with their clinic teacher as soon as they have been instructed to contact the teacher, generally during the first meeting of their fall EGEN 3100 (all students) and spring methods/clinic course (EGEN 3110, Music Education; EGEN 3120, Elementary Education; EPSY 3130, Special Education; EDCI 3210, Agricultural Education; EDCI 3211, Secondary English; EDCI 3212, Secondary Mathematics; EDCI 3213, Secondary Science; EDCI 3214, Secondary Social Studies), during the first or second week of UConn’s semester.
+The clinic assignment in the junior year is typically 4 to 6 hours each week spent in the school.
+Students should coordinate their schedules with their clinic teacher as soon as they have been instructed to contact the teacher.
 Clinic placements generally begin during the second or third week of the semester.

 The clinic team is made up of the student, the clinic teacher, the seminar leader, and the student’s advisor.
 The general guidelines for clinic placements appear in a later section of the handbook.
 Please review them.
 The following information describes unique expectations of each clinic team member that apply to first-year clinic experiences.

 IB/M students are responsible for fully engaging in learning opportunities within their assigned school and for working with the clinic teacher to identify and access a variety of learning opportunities.